-After receiving a buyer’s request, home sellers in Maryland have 5 days to make a decision.
-This allows time to obtain estimates, which helps with a seller’s decision-making.
-Seller’s should agree to fix anything major that will need to be disclosed if the buyer backs out of the contract.
+After receiving a buyer’s request, what should a seller do?
+How long does a home seller in Maryland have to respond to the home inspection report?Home sellers in Maryland have 5 days to make a decision.
+This allows time to obtain estimates, which helps with the decision-making.
+Sellers should agree to fix anything major that will need to be disclosed if the buyer backs out of the contract.
 Every seller has a different budget, and their decisions will likely be based on the estimated repair costs.

-Lender-required fixes must be performed or else the loan won’t be approved and the sale will be terminated.
-Examples of lender-required repairs include: installation of a handrail when a staircase has more than 3 steps, scraping and re-painting when there is peeling paint in a house that was built before 1978, and repair of any broken windows.
+Lender-required repairs are mandatory fixes that must be performed or else the loan won’t be approved and the sale will be terminated.
+Common lender-required repairs include: installation of a handrail when a staircase has more than 3 steps, scraping and re-painting when there is peeling paint in a house that was built before 1978, the covering of any open electrical junction boxes if there are loose wires hanging anywhere, and the repair of any broken windows.
 Again, this is very specific to each type of loan.
 Even if a particular buyer walks away, these fixes are now a disclosure item and other lenders will most likely demand them.

 What Happens after the Seller Makes a Decision?